Port of Hamburg, Germany

 at Hamburg buy coal in barge lots.

 The Raab Karcher-Thyssen G. m. b.
 H. handles both English and Westphalian coal, particularly the latter.
-It maintains about 15,000 tons of coal and operates 102 barges having an approximate capacity of 15,000 tons.
+It maintains about 15,000 tons of coal and operates 102 barges with an approximate capacity of 15,000 tons.

 OIL-BUNKERING FACILITIES